 Did you ever fear that you won’t be successful in your new career?

 Of course.
 There are always fears and risk.
 I was told if it doesn’t scare you, then you shouldn’t do it.
 Use discomfort as your radar.
 You have to get uncomfrotable to get comfortable again.
 Your tolerance expands overtime and success becomes more rewarding.
 Success isn’t absent of failure, but it is not giving up in the face of it.
 Everyone is going to fail, but it is the ones who don’t give up and keep going that ultimately succeed.

 Is it uncommon for people in their 20’s to change careers?

-I think may people may change jobs, but not careers.
-In most cases, when people have invested in a career ( like tech, engineering, marketing, etc.) that they have spent time, effort and money in – they feel that they cannot change.
+I think many people may change jobs, but not careers.
+In most cases, when people have a feeling of being “invested” in any career - that they have spent time, effort and money in – they feel that they cannot change.
 Anytime people invest- they feel the cost of change means they lost out on everything they invested in.
 There is a term in economics called “sunk cost” that describes this.
 We can use the example of standing in line at a grocery store, say there is a long line that you have been waiting in it.
-But then another line seems to be going faster- you could either hop lines and go next or you could continue to wait in your line even though it is going slower.
-Even though you have been waiting in line, it’s best to hop over to the shorter line.
-But in life people get scared about wasted time.
+But then another line seems to be going faster- you could either hop lines and go next or you could continue to wait in your line even though it is going slower but feel you have to stay in the slow line because you have already invested so much time in waiting.
+In life many get scared about wasted time.
+It’s about changing this mindset.
 I dont believe there is a such thing as wasted time and effort because I believe all skills transfer.